 Interlochen is also home to the Arts Academy boarding high school, which offers a jazz emphasis within the instrumental music major.

-Instructor of Jazz Studies and Saxophone, Interlochen Arts Academy
+Director of Jazz Studies and Instructor of Saxophone, Interlochen Arts Academy

 Instructor of Jazz Saxophone and Jazz Program Coordinator (both sessions), Interlochen Arts Camp